 And finally, Donald Trump probably had (or has) no thought-through campaign at all.
 But he’s a natural-born news-maker.
 Most of his tweets go viral and attract loads of audience and media.
 The right way to dominate the Internet isn’t to inform – it’s to provoke.
 “You’re only as relevant as your last tweet”.
 Donald Trump intuitively feels that and goes with it.

-Whether such approach is suitable for your brand depends on a number of things, but it has been definitely helpful for Trump.
+Whether such an approach is suitable for your brand depends on a number of things, but it has been definitely helpful for Trump.

-Proactive strategies also often include forming positive online image for the person through using bots, posting fake reviews, and positive comments from fake accounts, and similar “grey” tactics.
+Proactive strategies also often include forming a positive online image for the person through using bots, posting fake reviews, and positive comments from fake accounts, and similar “grey” tactics.

-Finally, there is search engine reputation management.
+Finally, there is a search engine reputation management.
 We’ve already discussed the search problems that famous people can face.
 So what can one do if the negative information appears on the first page of Google search, or even in Google images?
 The common strategy that agencies use it is to push down all negative information in the search by inserting and promoting more positive information.
 Once the negative page moves to the second page of Google, it’s not that dangerous anymore – people don’t usually search that far for something they are just vaguely interested in.

 When the world is listening and the stakes are high, online reputation management is a complex, multidimensional task.
-However, none of the tasks are qualitatively different from what small businesses and, surely, big ones, have to do on the regular basis.
+However, none of the tasks are qualitatively different from what small businesses and, surely, big ones, have to do on a regular basis.
 So gather your thoughts, and simply go a bit further than Googling your brand on the Internet.